Lramseyer/vaporview/API_DOCS.md

 Vaporview emits events when users perform actions in the viewer.
 If there's anything you wish to see added to this list, please comment on the [github issues](https://github.com/Lramseyer/vaporview/issues) page.

-All events are emitted regaurdless of their source action - click, key press, or external action.
+All events are emitted regardless of their source action - click, key press, or external action.

 ## onDidSetMarker